JuanPabloDiaz/doc/_posts/2023-06-13-new-domain.md

 tags: domain porkbun vercel github-pages
 ---

-# How to Purchase and Configure your New Domain

 ## How to purchase a Domain

-1. Go to Porkbun and login
+1. Go to Porkbun and login.
-2. Search for the domain name
+2. Search for the domain name.
 3. select the extension that you prefer. (.com, .org)
 4. Follow the steps to complete purchase.

 ## How to Configure your New Domain with Github Pages

-1. Login to Github
+1. Login to Github.
-2. Make sure your repo has the same name as your username
+2. Make sure your repo has the same name as your username.
 3. Enable github pages under configurations.
 4. Go to Porkbun and select your new domain.
-5. Click on DNS
+5. Click on DNS.
 6. Add an A - Address record under type.
 7. Leave the host field empty.
 8. Add 76.76.21.21 in the answer field.